 Maryland initial and continuing fluoroscopy training

-Our Fluoroscopy CME courses for the New Hampshire Fluoroscopy regulations work!
+Our Fluoroscopy CME courses for satisfying Maryland fluoroscopy regulations work!

 A study published in Academic Radiology showed that patient dose decreased after radiology residents took our Advanced Training Program.
 More details are available here.

 Per section F.5 of the Maryland code of regulations (COMAR F.5(n)(2)), all persons must have at least four (4) hours of training prior to use of a fluoroscopy system.

 - Biological effects of x-ray;